Samvit-Kini/Samvit_BSE_Portfolio/index.md

 5. Fifth, I had to create contours, which are edges that are detected by the computer.
 These edges are detected by noticing the sudden change of color.
 For example, the computer can detect the contours around my ball that is on top of a black table, by noticing the sudden change from red to black.
 This sudden change informs the computer that there is a contour.
 This contour is useful to me because I can find the certain coordinates of the ball by finding the average of the countours points.
 Here's a picture of the contours being shown as green points:
    <img width="1256" alt="Screenshot 2025-07-07 at 9 55 16 AM" src="https://github.com/user-attachments/assets/52e43df9-cddf-472b-a6d8-092fc1434a11" />

+<iframe width="560" height="315" src="https://www.youtube.com/embed/h3WfutsooX8?si=DJW7ErF61s7oUL5d" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+## Next Steps:
+For my next steps, I will need to work on my third milestone, which allows the ball-tracking robot to move towards the ball while avoiding any obstacles in its way.
+This will be my last milestone unless I add any modifications.

+## Challenges:
+A major challenge I faced was getting the code to work.
+I had to change the code a lot because sometimes the color space wasn't getting changed, and sometimes the color range was not quite right.
+However, I was able to create code that works as shown below.

 ## Code for Second Milestone:
 ```
 #import important libraries